There are many important softball rules for baserunning.

 From the beginning, youth softball coaches teach skills to beginners.
 They include how to hit a softball, how to catch one and how to throw one.

 While you’re coaching softball, don’t forget to teach youngsters about the rules of the sport.
 No, you don’t need to test them on every softball rule – your players get enough tests in school.
-But explain some of the basic rules and show the players how to implement them within their ever-developing skill set.
+But explain some of the basic rules and show the players how to implement them when they are starting out with wrist snaps and an ever-developing skill set.

 Following are 10 softball “rules” to accentuate during your season: